 To counterbalance the urban culture of digital gadgets, fashion and consumerism to which life in Bandung inevitably exposes the students, this must have been a very valuable experience to the students, for which the Department of Philosophy and UNPAR as a whole deserve great praise.
+A week after our return from Nagara Padang I was privileged to address the staff of the Philosophy Department on: 'The crisis of meaning under conditions of globalisation, urbanisation and commoditification, and the reconsideration of traditional wisdom approaches as a possible way out' (click http://shikanda.net/topicalities/topicali.htm for details, under May 2010).
 The respectful approach to local popular religion in undergraduate teaching, based - as in this case - on the staff's detailed participatory research and prolonged, trustful relations with the local community, is one of the ways in which we can partake of traditional wisdom.
-Through such wisdom we may be able to re-source our lives and our communities, and to reconstruct them after the devastating crisis of meaning brought about by modernity.22
+Through such wisdom we may be able to re-source our lives and our communities, and to reconstruct them after the devastating crisis of meaning brought about by modernity.

-Fig. 31.
+Fig. 23.
 Greeting the senior shrine guardian in front of his house